Airship: Airships in space exploration

-Airships have been proposed as a potential cheap alternative to surface rocket launches for achieving Earth orbit.
+Airships have been proposed as a potential, cheap alternative to surface rocket launches for achieving Earth orbit.
 JP Aerospace have proposed the Airship to Orbit project, which intends to float a multi-stage airship up to mesospheric altitudes of 55 km (180,000 ft) and then use ion propulsion to accelerate to orbital speed.
 At these heights, air resistance would not be a significant problem for achieving such speeds.
 The company has not yet built any of the three stages.

 NASA has proposed the High Altitude Venus Operational Concept, which comprises a series of five missions including crewed missions to the atmosphere of Venus in airships.
 Pressures on the surface of the planet are too high for human habitation, but at a specific altitude the pressure is equal to that found on Earth and this makes Venus a potential target for human colonization.

 Hypothetically, there could be an airship lifted by a vacuum—that is, by material that can contain nothing at all inside but withstand the atmospheric pressure from the outside.
-It is, at this point, science fiction, although NASA has posited that some kind of vacuum airship could eventually be used to explore the surface of Mars.
+It is, at this point, science fiction, although NASA has posited that a vacuum airship could eventually be used to explore the surface of Mars.